5 Common Mistakes That Destroy Email Deliverability

 You Are Ignoring Inbox Engagement

 There are several signals email clients and ISPs consider before determining where to place your email.
 The way a subscriber interacts with your email within their inbox can impact deliverability in a positive or negative way.
-Since this is relatively new concept, many marketers do not consider how these interactions affect inbox placement and spam filtering.
+Many marketers neglect to consider how these interactions affect inbox placement and spam filtering.

-Years ago the technology to track actions within the inbox didn’t exist.
-Only recently has inbox engagement become a factor.
+Years ago, the technology to track actions within the inbox didn’t exist.
 Now actions like reads, replies, and folder placement all play a part in determining where your message lands — in the inbox or caught in spam filters.

 Positive indicators include:

 - Moved to other folders (not spam/junk folder)